-For all the bold flavor in a jar of sambal oelek, there’s actually few ingredients there.
+For all the bold flavor in a jar of sambal oelek, there are actually few ingredients here.
 Just a little salt, a touch of vinegar, and chilies.
 Lots and lots of chilies.
 This simplicity makes making your own homemade sambal oelek very easy!
 And it’s very versatile in the kitchen, working just as well as the base for a sauce or dip or as a fiery heat source for soups or stews.
 It calls for red chilies, but that, of course, can mean a lot of things on the pepper scale.

-For those that want fire at its purest, use Thai chilies.
+For those that want fire in its purest, use Thai chilies.
 It’s a big, bold heat, so be prepared.
 For those that love spice, but prefer a little less fire in their homemade sambal oelek, opt for red serrano or Fresno chilies.
 Serrano peppers are typically twice the heat of jalapeños, while Fresno chilies share a very similar heat profile to them.